-The Victorian Web, 1987-2020 — Why is it unique?
+The Victorian Web, 1987- present.
+Why is it unique?
 Interesting?

-The Victorian Web, which became a 501(3)(c) charitable organization in February 2020, originated in hypermedia environments (Intermedia, Storyspace) that existed long before the World Wide Web.
+The Victorian Web, which became a 501(3)(c) charitable organization in February 2020, originated in hypermedia environments (Intermedia, and Storyspace) that existed long before the World Wide Web.
 One of the oldest academic and scholarly websites, it entered the Internet in 1994.
-The Victorian Web takes an approach that differs markedly from many Internet projects.
+The Victorian Web takes an approach that differs markedly from thatof most Internet projects.
 Today the Internet offers many excellent resources — and we use them often! — such as Project Gutenberg, the HathiTrust Digital Library, the Internet Archive, the Library of Congress, and British Listed Buildings.
 These sites take the form of archives that quite properly preserve their information in the form of separate images or entire books accessible via search tools.
 The Victorian Web, in contrast, presents its images and documents, including entire books, as nodes in a network of complex connections.
-In other words, it emphasizes the link rather than the search tool (though it has one) and presents information linked to other information rather than atomized and isolated
+In other words, it emphasizes the link rather than the search tool (though it has one) and presents information which is linked to other information, rather than atomized and isolated

-The Victorian Web takes a fundamentally different approach to finding and using information than do search-based Internet projects.
+The Victorian Web thherefore takes a fundamentally different approach to finding and using information than other, search-based, Internet projects.
 Internet archives and invaluable Internet tools, such as Google, treat bodies of information as a chaotic swamp that one searches — one can’t say “negotiates” — with a wonderful laser-like tool that penetrates the fog and darkness.
 If we find what we're looking for, we leave immediately.
 We relate differently to hypertexts like the Victorian Web, which conceive of information existing within a complex ecology or set of connections, because they allow us to experience the richness of the texts and images we encounter.
 In the Victorian Web we encounter books, paintings, political events, and eminent and not-so-eminent Victorians in multiple contexts, which we can examine when and if we wish to do so.
 The Victorian Web also differs fundamentally from websites like Wikipedia and many reference works, such as Britannica, and the Oxford Dictionary of National Biography: Each of these justly renowned sites (which authors of material on this site use frequently) aims to present a single authoritative view of its subject.
 In contrast, the multivocal Victorian Web encourages multiple points of view and debate, in part because matters of contemporary interest rarely generate general agreement.

 In addition to providing a continually expanding collection of interlinked document and images, The Victorian Web also serves as a laboratory or testbed to discover ways to make visual and textual materials more attractive and more useful to its users.
 One chief area of such research involves increasingly the usefulness of so-called legacy materials, chiefly books and articles that originally appeared in print.
 Here the question is, “How can one add value to an electronic version of a major text that in some way makes up for the fact that reading it online deprives readers of some of the pleasures of using a physical text.”
 For example, our online edition of Ruskin’s enormously influential The Seven Lamps of Architecture, whose original print version makes its excellent illustrations hard to use, places these images near the text that mentions them, often adding details, photographs of the subjects of the drawings, and connections to a wide range of useful material including secondary materials, Ruskin’s other works, and images of the Gothic and the Gothic Revival.

-Another example of exploring the use of digital media to enhance users’ experience of physical objects involves creating rotatable images of sculpture and other physical objects that permit one to examine them in ways often not possible in museums.
+Another example of exploring the use of digital media to enhance users’ experience of physical objects involves creating rotatable images of sculpture and other physical objects that permit one to examine them in ways not often possible in museums.
 Finally, another goal of the Victorian Web is to explore and possibly invent new, more effective forms of scholarly writing.

 Who edits it?